chainapsis/ewallet/examples/multi-ecosystem-react/README.md

 ### Environment Variables

-Create a `.env` file in this directory and set your Keplr Embedded API key:
+Create a `.env` file in this directory and set your Oko API key:

 ```bash
 cp .env.example .env